arzwa/MultilocusIsland/docs/draft-hapdip2.md

 recessive, alleles are protected from swamping in a polygenic setting when
 $L\bar{s} \gtrsim 1$ (note however that this will also depend on the variance of the $s_i$).

+### The realized genetic architecture of local adaptation at migration-selection balance

 This does however not imply that, on the whole, recessives necessarily contribute more to local adaptation at migration-selection balance than